Vatnar/CapsMOD/README.md

 - RustRover-specific shortcuts for common Cargo commands like `cargo run`, `cargo test`, `cargo build`, and more.
 - Quick tap Caps Lock sends Escape (who uses capslock anyways)
 - Shortcuts only work when the right window is active.
-- Help menu with caps + h
+- Help menu with caps + h (click the window or press ESC to close)

 ---